 - You could invest your savings and take out systematic withdrawals;

-- Or, you could enroll in the Personal Pension or purchase an income annuity that will provide you guaranteed lifetime income.
+- Or, you could purchase an income annuity that will provide you guaranteed lifetime income.

 As the retirement landscape changes, self-insurance is the idea that people are insuring themselves against longevity risk.
 Longevity risk is the risk of living longer than expected and not having the savings to support it.
-The growth of self-insurance only came out of the decline in pension plans, but isn’t necessary if you purchase a Personal Pension (a new kind of subscription-based income annuity) or traditional income annuity.
+The growth of self-insurance only came out of the decline in pension plans, but isn’t necessary if you purchase a traditional income annuity.

-So what are the major reasons to buy an income annuity or Personal Pension, and how do you know if an income annuity is right for you?
+So what are the major reasons to buy an income annuity, and how do you know if an income annuity is right for you?